 Individual and experienced adventure travelers – no matter how experienced you are at your preferred activity, accidents and illnesses can happen.
 Without travel insurance coverage for adventure activities, none of the coverages will be available to you on your trip.

 Newbies on a learning adventure – Joined a trip to learn a new skill?
 It’s important to have coverage for the activity.
 Without it, all your coverage will be invalidated.

 When should you buy your travel insurance?

 Purchase your policy just after making your first trip payment.
 In some situations, this timing is important for some benefits like:

 pre-existing medical condition waivers,

 ‘cancel for any reason’, and

 ‘cancel for work reasons’

-are only applicable if the policy is purchased within a certain number of days (usually 10-15) from making your initial trip deposit.
+These are only applicable if you purchase within 10-15 days from making your initial trip deposit.
 Plus, you’ll benefit from the longest period of cancellation coverage.

 Remember that all travel insurance companies offer a free look period with a refund.
 If you decide the plan is not what you need, you get your money back.